cfergs/dockerhomelab/README.md

 #### Step 4 - Modify values
 Some default values will need to be changed for your site to work.
-1. (if running windows) Start by running updatebasevalues.ps1.
+1. (if running windows) Start by running `updatebasevalues.ps1 -ConfigFolder configfoldertoppath -ConfigUpdates -DomainName your_domain.com` .
 This will change the domain url for many sites and grant access to sabnzbd & transmission.
 Otherwise good luck editing!
 2. Login to Bazarr locally via http://localhost:6767 and update values accordingly
 3. create users and admins group and user accounts in openldap (if not already) - if stuck for setting passwords connect to LDAPADMIN.exe tool using docker IP.
 4. ddclient \